Opening a Bank Account for Estonia

 Apply Online or Initiate Contact:

-If the bank allows non-resident account opening online, visit their website and locate the section for account opening.
+If the Estonian bank allows non-resident account opening online, visit their website and locate the section for account opening.
 Follow the instructions to begin the application process.
 Alternatively, you may need to initiate contact with the bank through email or phone to inquire about the process.

 Provide Necessary Information: